A-Maquet-SFEIR/A-Maquet-Servier/README.md

 **Flags:**

 * --journal-ref: Adding this flag while running the application will also execute the function intended to retrieve which journals mention the most drugs
+* --drug-ref-journal: The argument requires a drug code or name as value and triggers the function that return all drugs that are mentioned in journals mentioned in medical publications of the given drug

 ## Expected result